 If your turning plans take you near Muppet Vision 3-D or PizzeRizzo, there are a couple of areas back here for a quiet spot.
 One good option is to the left of PizzeRizzo.
 I prefer to sit with our family around the Miss Piggy fountain outside of the theater.
 However, now that Galaxy’s Edge is this way, it is no longer as “off the beaten path” as it used to be.
 When all else fails- duck into Muppet Vision 3D to sit in some AC.

-Outside of the ABC Commissary can sometimes grant a reprieve from the crowds.
+Finally, outside of the ABC Commissary can sometimes grant a reprieve from the crowds.
 However, Commissary Lane has been busier in recent years as folks past by to get to Galaxy’s Edge.
 Also, the new menu is way better than it used to be- so check out that food!

 What are your favorite quiet spaces Disney’s Hollywood Studios?
 If you’re looking for quiet places in the other parks, check out: